How to Burn Fat Without Losing Muscle

-Whether their goal is to lose weight, build muscle, or sculpt your physique ...
+Whether their goal is to lose weight, build muscle, or sculpt their physique ...
 Nobody wants to lose muscle in the process.
 On the other hand, almost everyone on the planet is okay with losing some body fat if they have any to lose.

 Many of the top search results on the internet will tell you the answer is fat.
 They may also mislead you into thinking your body won’t burn muscle until carbs and fats are depleted.